Algebraic $K$-theory for squares categories: K -theory of squares categories

 \begin{example} Consider \autoref{ex:finset}.
 In this case, $K^\square(\mathbf{FinSet})$ is exactly the same as the $K$-theory of $\mathbf{FinSet}$ considered as a CGW-category in \cite[Example 3.2]{CZ-cgw}.
 As shown there, this is equivalent to the usual $K$-theory of finite sets, which gives the sphere spectrum. \end{example}

 \begin{example} Consider \autoref{ex:polytope}.
 In this case, $K_0^\square$ is McMullen's polytope algebra.
 Conjecturally, it should also be the same as the scissors congruence $K$-theory of polyhedra $K(\mathfrak{G})$ defined using assemblers in \cite[Section 5.2]{Z-Kth-ass}, although a direct comparison is currently unknown.
-The comparison in \autoref{sect:bittner} for varieties uses strongly that the inclusion of a variety into its compactification is an open immersion, which is no longer the case for polytopes. \end{example}
+The comparison in \autoref{sect:bittner} for varieties uses strongly that the inclusion of a variety into its compactification is an open immersion, whose analogue does not hold for polytopes. \end{example}

 \begin{example} Consider \autoref{manifoldex}.
 In this case, $K^\square(\Mnfldbd_n)$ is the $K$-theory of manifolds. \autoref{infiniteloop} shows that the squares $K$-theory space constructed in \cite{WITMona} is indeed a spectrum.
 Its $K^\square_0$ is the scissors congruence group $SK^\partial_n$ for $n$-dimensional manifolds with boundary. \end{example}